Asian Carp in Tennessee

 Asian carp are extremely sensitive to sound.
 Researchers at the U.S. Geological Survey and U.S. Fish and Wildlife Service have developed techniques to use underwater sound to “scare” fish in controlled settings.
 In concept, these sounds would be able to prevent carp from using the locks, while native fish that are less sensitive to sound would continue to use the locks.
-The next step is to test this theory and that test has been tentatively scheduled for the fall of 2018 at Barkley Dam in Kentucky.
+The next step is to test this theory and that test has been tentatively scheduled to begin in the spring of 2019 at Barkley Dam in Kentucky.
 Multiple state agencies including TWRA support this effort.
 This location was chosen because carp are abundant immediately below the dam, so the barrier would be tested repeatedly by the abundant carp.
 The sonic tagging and tracking work that TWRA is funding will allow this technology to be deployed and evaluated at strategic locations throughout the Tennessee River.

 Removal of Asian Carp

 In areas where Asian carp are already established, there is still a need to reduce their numbers.
 This will reduce their threat to boaters and aquatic resources.
 Carp removal is also strategic to controlling the spread of carp because upstream movement is thought to be less likely if the population in the current reservoir is not too high.
 These mechanisms are not fully understood but to be on the safe side TWRA is encouraging carp harvest .